dfinity/portal/how-it-works/0_general/01_overview-of-the-internet-computer.subpage.md

 ## Chain-Key and chain-evolution technology

 Many parts of the protocol of the IC depend on [*chain-key cryptography*](https://internetcomputer.org/how-it-works/#Chain-key-cryptography), also referred to as chain-key technology.

 Chain-key cryptography is the collection of cryptographic mechanisms that enable the decentralized operation of Internet Computer Protocol.

 [Chain-evolution technology](https://internetcomputer.org/how-it-works/#Chain-evolution-technology) refers to specific cryptography-based mechanisms that enable the IC to operate in the long term.

-For examples of concrete benefits: chain-evolution technology enables ICP canister smart contracts to call into other blockchains, or for new nodes to efficiently join a subnet or nodes that have been down to efficiently catch up with the remaining part of the subnet.
+For example, chain-evolution technology enables new nodes to efficiently join a subnet or nodes that have been down to efficiently catch up with the remaining part of the subnet.

 Both chain-key and chain-evolution technology sets the IC apart from other projects in terms of technology.

 ## Governance